Leave a Message

 Joseph Satto

-There has never been a better time to sell an upstate home.
-Historic levels of demand combined with anemic levels of supply has resulted in purchase prices never before seen upstate.
-The buyer profile has changed as has the amount of resources these buyers are willing to spend to purchase Hudson Valley + Catskills real estate. â€‹â€‹â€‹â€‹â€‹â€‹â€‹
+Even in this uncertain market, it's still a great time to sell an upstate home.
+While inventory has increased, there is still plenty of demand.
+The buyer profile has changed as has the amount of resources these buyers are willing to spend to purchase Hudson Valley + Catskills real estate.

 Do They Hire a Professional Photographer?
-It’s essential to present your home to the public with professional, high-quality imagery.
-You're paying a listing agent a hefty commission and, in return, they should be spending money on various things including high-end photography.
+It’s essential to present your home to the public in the best possible light and with professional, high-quality photography and videography.
+A listing agent earns a hefty commission and, in return, they should deliver a captivating listing.
 Eyeballs generate interest and interest generates offers which ultimately translates to more money in your pocket.
-Because we consider this one of the most important components to selling a home, we have experienced professional photographers on retainer who specialize in shooting homes.
-Our photographers work with stylists to ensure that our clients put their best foot forward when a listing goes live.
-When shooting, our photographers consider various factors including the angle of the sun at various points in the day, any special aspects of the property that make it unique and the best way to use drones to capture setting.
-Most importantly, we work with them to be sure that the imagery highlights those aspects that will most appeal to city dwellers looking for second homes.
+The photographer and stylist that we work bring extensive experience in photographing hospitality and real estate.
+This unique perspective is why our listings regularly outperform listings from almost every upstate real estate brokerage.
+Most importantly, we work with them to be sure that the imagery highlights those aspects of a property that will most appeal to city dwellers looking for second homes.

 Do They Understand Pricing Strategy?
 There are different pricing strategies to consider for different types of homes.
 Your listing agent should be able to provide very specific guidance on this point.
 While there are many factors to consider (e.g. your level of motivation, the style of your home and the area in which it’s located, amenities, renovations, etc.), in a heated market sometimes it's best to price a home to generate multiple offers.
 By fostering a competitive situation, you'll likely maximize the value you receive.
-By understanding the proper pricing strategy to implement, the vast majority of the homes we list sell well above the asking price.
+By understanding the proper pricing strategy to implement, the vast majority of the homes we list sell at or above the asking price.

 Please reach out to discuss the Catskills real estate market and schedule a free in-home consultation to assess the value of your home and to discuss the appropriate marketing approach.